Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Extensions and basepoints

+Working with these extended modules allow us to pass back and forth between $\CFK_\cR$ and $\CFDh$.
+But, there are some significant draw-backs.
+We would like to be able to make use of some of the features of bordered Floer theory (such as bimodules and the morphism pairing theorem) which are incompatible with extensions.

-As in \cite{kang_bordered_involutive_HFK}, we will work with bordered modules with additional basepoints; in particular, the triply pointed bordered Heegaard diagram $\bX$ in Figure \ref{fig:x_hd} will play an important role in dealing with extension issues.
+Therefore, as in \cite{kang_bordered_involutive_HFK}, we will at times try to extract information about $\CFK_\cR(K)$ from the unextended $\CFDh(\KC)$ by working with bordered modules with additional basepoints; in particular, we will make use of the triply pointed bordered Heegaard diagram $\bX$ in Figure \ref{fig:x_hd}.
 This diagram represents an $S^1$-fiber, $\nu := S^1 \times \pt$ in the infinity framed solid torus $S^1\times D^2$ with a free basepoint, $p$, on its boundary (by free, we mean that $p$ does not intersect $\nu$.)

 Let $\CFAx$ be the type A structure over $\cA(T^2)$ freely generated over $\cR$ by tuples of intersection points in $\bX$ with operations

 Note that these curves are allowed to cover the interior basepoints defining $\nu$, but not the boundary basepoint.
 By the pairing theorem,